royfrancis/workshop-template-rmd-ga/README.md

 ### Rerun a workshop

-If this repo is updated for a different date and location, this is minimum changes required.
+When the same course is run with same contents, but a different date and location, these are the minimum changes required.

 1. Update **`_site.yml`**
     - **Set argument `output_dir:` to a year-month (YYMM) combination like 1908**.
 This is important and the first thing to do, so that output from old courses are not overwritten.